Common external power supply: Later European legislation

 In a 2013 amendment to a "Proposal for a Directive of the European Parliament … relating to the making available on the market of radio equipment", the European Committee on the Internal Market and Consumer Protection included a recommendation for "...
 A renewed effort to develop a common charger ... [being] highly desirable and consequently ... beneficial in particular for consumers and other end-users."
 The parliamentary proposal applies to all radio equipment (any "product which intentionally emits or receives radio waves for communication") including mobile phones, tablet computers, car door openers, modems, etc. Yet, the draft law (Directive 2014/53/EU), approved overwhelmingly by the European Parliament on 13 March 2014, stipulates that it will be up to the European Commission to decide which specific types of radio equipment will have to be compatible with common chargers.
 Once formally approved by the Council of Ministers, member states will have two years to transpose the new regulations into national laws and manufacturers will have an additional year after that to comply.

 In January 2020, the European Parliament passed a resolution, calling upon the European Commission to adopt rules on the mandatory introduction of common chargers for all mobile devices.
 Specifically the resolution calls upon the European Commission to, "...take action to introduce the common charger by adopting the delegated act supplementing Directive 2014/53/EU on radio equipment defining a standard for a common charger for mobile phones and other small and medium-sized radio equipment by July 2020, or, if necessary, by adopting a legislative measure by July 2020 at the latest;..."

-In September 2021, the European Commission released a proposal for a directive, "amending Directive 2014/53/EU on the harmonisation of the laws ... relating to the making available on the market of radio equipment."
-The resulting directive, Radio Equipment Directive 2021/0291, requires all hand-held mobile phones, tablets, digital cameras, headphones, headsets, handheld videogame consoles and portable speakers sold in the EU from 2024, "in so far as they are capable of being recharged via wired charging", to "be equipped with the USB Type-C receptacle, ... and be capable, ... of being charged with [USB-C] cables ..."
-Manufacturers of these devices would also be required to offer consumers the option of purchasing their devices without any charging device. e.g. without an external power supply.
+In light of the declining popularity of the Micro USB connector and its limited power throughput relative to USB-C, in September 2021, the European Commission adopted a proposal to for a new directive, to update the existing Directive 2014/53/EU.
+The directive was approved by the European Parliament and Council of the European Union.
+The resulting directive, Radio Equipment Directive 2021/0291 requires all hand-held items sold from 2024 onward to have and be able to charge via a USB Type-C port.
+Manufacturers would also be required to offer consumers the option of purchasing their devices without any charging device.